-Additional Information
+Additional Information:

-Students applying for admission must be graduates of a State Accredited LVN program, hold current LVN license, and have attained a cumulative grade point average (GPA) of "C+" (2.5) or better in completed college work.
+Students applying for admission must be graduates of a State Accredited LVN program, maintain current LVN licensure, and have attained a cumulative grade point average (GPA) of (2.5) or better in completed college work.

 All prerequisites must be completed with a grade of "C" or better.
-All coursework in Anatomy, Physiology, Microbiology, and Chemistry must have been completed within the last five years.
-Prospective applicants must also take the Test of Essential Academic skills (T.E.A.S.) with a minimum score of 62%.
+This includes: